We have compiled a list of frequently asked questions about the ceremonies you can enjoy in Gloucestershire.

 We are looking to get married but we are not sure if we want a large ceremony or just something very quiet involving the two of us.
 What are our options?

 The standard service we offer is called a statutory registration.
 This is for you and your partner and two witnesses only, in either our Cheltenham or Gloucester office.
-It is the minimum registration you need to be legally married.
+(No other guests, dependents or minors however young are able to attend this ceremony) It is the minimum registration you need to be legally married.
 Please note there will not be a ring exchange, photos or music.

 Alternatively you can choose to have an enhanced ceremony, which will include all the legal formalities to ensure that you are married, but will also be a celebration and an opportunity to involve your family and friends.
 The ceremony can include personal touches and enhancements, such as music, readings, exchange of rings, as well as the opportunity for photographs.